 Yes, she has a tag with our contacts and a microchip, but neither of those are any help until she has been captured by a human who phones to tell us Bridget has been found.
 Sometimes, we spend hours worried she’ll be dognapped or hit by a car.
 That’s why I want to get her a GPS collar that will let me locate her right away on my iPhone.

-In the U.S., there are two brands of GPS dog collars that work with smart phones: the Garmin GTU 10 ($200) (shown at left) and the Tagg Pet Tracker ($100) (shown above), both of which are available on Amazon.
+In the U.S., there are two brands of GPS dog collars that work with smart phones: the Tagg Pet Tracker ($100) (shown above) and the Tractive GPS Pet Tracker (shown below), both of which are available on Amazon.

-With both Garmin and Tagg, you can track your dog (or cat) on your computer or via an app on your smart phone to pinpoint their location.
-You configure boundaries or what Tagg calls a “geofence” and then if your pet breaches them, you get an email or text letting you know.
-Or if aptly-named Rover runs off while you’re out on a walk, you just whip out your phone and let the app and GPS system tell you where he’s gone.
-The range is unlimited — as long as there’s data coverage.
+With both Tractive and Tagg, you can track your dog (or cat) on your computer or via an app on your smart phone to pinpoint their location.
+Now when Bridget runs away on a walk, all I have to do is whip out my iPhone and I can see exactly where she is.
+True, I’m in a big city most of the time but the range is unlimited — as long as there’s data coverage.

-All the collars are a tad on the bulky side and, though they’re billed as being okay for small dogs and even cats, it probably depends on what your dog will tolerate.
+Tracking collars have gotten less bulky than when they first came out and they’re billed as being okay for small dogs and even cats, but it probably depends on what your pet will tolerate.
 Some users have suggested that any animal under 12 pounds is not a good candidate for these collars.

 The Tractive GPS device leverages the local cell phone infrastructure to communicate with the Tractive apps.
 In order for this to work, Tractive has agreements with many cell phone operators and carriers in all countries listed above.
 Depending on the cell coverage of the different carriers, you might not have signal everywhere in those countries.
 Typically, Tractive should work wherever your cell phone works in those countries, but it can’t guarantee 100% coverage.